 (basic anatomy of the export statistics interface)

-The movie below demonstrates the use of the export statistics tool.
-Note the ability to select sample tags as well as FCS file metadata for export.
+The movie below demonstrates the use of the Export statistics tool.
+Note the ability to select Sample tag as well as FCS file metadata for export.
 Also, observe the ability to batch and multi-select statistics as well as drag and drop export statistics template rows to rearrange as desired.